 Transparency is key.
 As such, Ecoia publishes monthly financial reports.
 These show exactly how much money they made from your searches, and what percentage of their revenue went towards trees.

 Ecosia does not pay out any dividends to its owners.
-All profits stay within the company and will eventually either be invested or used for tree planting.
+All profits stay within the company and will eventually be invested or used for tree planting.

 Ecosia works just like Google.
 Simply search for what you want, and as well as your search results you’ll be presented with relevant adverts based on your search terms.
 If you click on a sponsored link the sponsoring company pays Bing for the click.

 I wondered if there were any other alternative search engines out there not tainted by tax avoidance.
 A bit more searching uncovered DuckDuckGo.
-This is a search engine that claims not to track you or collect information about you:
+This is a search engine that claims not to track you or collect information about you.

-As DuckDuckGo doesn’t store your previous searches and is forced to keep its focus purely on its search function, rather than advertising it seems like a fairly smart and innocuous choice for web searching.
+DuckDuckGo doesn’t store your previous searches and is forced to focus purely on its search function, rather than advertising.
+As such, it seems like a fairly smart and innocuous choice for web searching.
 And its search function is pretty good too.
-They don’t have an environmental focus, like Ecosia, but they don’t contribute to tax avoidance, so I’m chalking that up as a win.
+I’ve tried it out and found good-quality search results.

 My Alternative Search Engine Recommendations

-I might adopt a two-pronged approach to search engines – using Ecosia for general web searches (where, to be honest, I’d be much more inclined to click on sponsored search results) and using DuckDuckGo (which doesn’t collect information about you) for looking for specific web pages (where I would be unlikely to click on sponsored search results anyway).
+I might adopt a two-pronged approach to search engines – using one of these sustainable alternatives for general web searches (where to be honest, I’d be much more inclined to click on sponsored search results) and using DuckDuckGo (which doesn’t collect information about you) for looking for specific web pages (where I would be unlikely to click on sponsored search results anyway).